Vampouille/superboucle/readme.md

 * Adjust volume of each clip/sample
 * Select clip to record and start record

+### Velocity sensitive MIDI device

+For those type of device, don't press button/pad with maximum velocity.
+In order to detect velocity sensitive device, superboucle need to receive MIDI message with velocity different than 0 or 127.

 ### Device Name

 Set the device name.
 Use a name of your choice.
 This is only for display